realMWONE/BookStoreApp/docs/i3_worksheet.md

 ## Iteration 3

-- What technical debt has been cleaned up
+- What technical debt has been cleaned up?

 In iteration 2, we were unable to use the hsqldb as listed in the marking rubrics.
 We had a lot of problems when it came to setting up a proper environment for this kind of database.
 It is classified as a prudent deliberate debt because